DellCliff/php-security/README.md

 password_verify($password, $hash);

-Every now and then might need to strengthen hashing. password_needs_rehash($hash, \PASSWORD_ARGON2I); or password_needs_rehash($hash, \PASSWORD_BCRYPT);
+Every now and then it is necessary to strengthen the hashing process. password_needs_rehash($hash, \PASSWORD_ARGON2I); or password_needs_rehash($hash, \PASSWORD_BCRYPT);
 Then prompt user to set a new password.